BotAndis/Plotter-Studio/README.md

 - prefer server-side secret handling for public production deployments
 - browser-direct key usage is fine for local testing, but less safe than a backend proxy

-Google explicitly documents API-key-based Gemini integration, while also noting that hardcoding keys should only be temporary. [web:122]
+Google explicitly documents API-key-based Gemini integration, while also noting that hardcoding keys should only be temporary.
-For production, move secrets out of the browser whenever possible. [web:122][web:146]

 ---